gorzech/Environments.jl/README.md

 Methods 1-3 are quite standard, however, they are incomplete for general use with general reinforcement learning methods.
 At least the `state_space` is missing.

-Method 4 uses *GLMakie.jl* for animating the pendulum.
+Method 4 is not implemented in this package.
+For Pendulum visualization, please use this package together with *EnvironmentsRender.jl*.

 Method 5, `isdone`, is useful in connection with the environmental state, not the environment itself.
 The reason for this is the support of the state management useful for MCTS application.
 This support is realized with methods 6 and 7: `state` to get the current environment state, and `setstate!` to restore the saved state.